 Poisson Distribution Definition

-- Number of trials “n” tends to infinity
+- The number of trials “n” tends to infinity

 - Probability of success “p” tends to zero